What Is An Threads Handle 2024

 In certain scenarios, it may be necessary to wait for a specific thread to complete its execution before proceeding further.
 This is where the join operation comes into play.
 By utilizing a thread’s handle and the appropriate function or method, we can wait for a thread to finish its execution.

-ALSO READ: Can T Log Into Threads 2024
+ALSO READ: How Unfollow On Threads 2024

 Let’s say we have two threads, threadA and threadB, and we want threadB to wait for threadA to complete before proceeding.
 Using the appropriate function or method, we can achieve this by passing the handle of threadA to the join operation.